 The experience of saying goodbye might be felt in the early weeks by some children and their carers as intense, acute, short lived episodes of profound daily distress.
-This study will follow a group of nine children who are two -years -old, their parents, and key staff during their first month at three respective nurseries.
+This study follows a group of nine children who are two -years -old, their parents, and key staff during their first month at three respective nurseries.
 Adults tasked with the ability to begin where each child is and not where national drivers say they ought to be, require an attitude of respect and interest in young children’s experiences during these early separations.
-The research will focus on the lived experiences of young children and adults shaped by the networks of relationships which bind them together through the farewell process.
+The research focuses on the lived experiences of young children and adults shaped by the networks of relationships which bind them together through the farewell process.

 The study proposes there might be more to these experience of goodbye than meets the eye.
-This research will offer a contribution to the area of developing compassionate paradigms (Taggart 2016) and contextually sensitive practice which values and places children at the heart of all social processes which affect them and respects their contribution as participants in change.
-Furthermore, it will investigate whether parental knowledge is equitable with professional pedagogy (Hughes and MacNaughton 2000) and whether the narratives gathered at both an individual level and group level reveal any common preoccupations for participants concerning early separation processes.
+This research offers a contribution to the area of developing compassionate paradigms (Taggart 2016) and contextually sensitive practice which values and places children at the heart of all social processes which affect them and respects their contribution as participants in change.
+Furthermore, it investigates whether parental knowledge is equitable with professional pedagogy (Hughes and MacNaughton 2000) and whether the narratives gathered at both an individual level and group level reveal any common preoccupations for participants concerning early separation processes.
 This study offers the potential for transitions to be hybrid spaces where pedagogical practice is subject to reflection and listening, and attentive to very young children’s congruent states of being both ‘competent and vulnerable’ (Kalliala 2004).

 - What do observations reveal about children’s arrival at nursery?

 - How do children express their feelings about coming to and settling into nursery?

 - What do parents tell us about their experiences of separation from their children?